R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

 Once they have finished repeating what they said before and have talked for another 2-3 minutes, ask them to pause again:

 “Let me ask you to pause again.
-Here’s what I wrote down about the concerns you’ve voiced so far.”
+Here’s what I wrote down about your concerns so far.”
+Read their concerns in a calm, unemotional, “neutral” tone.

-You are also creating a written paper trail in case you can’t resolve the dispute.
+You also create a written paper trail in case you can’t resolve the dispute.

-Repeat the process until the person has their say, remember to pause, repeat back what they said in neutral voice & verify you captured what they said correctly.
+Repeat the process until the person has their say.
+Remember to pause, repeat back what they said in a neutral voice & verify you captured what they said correctly.

 5. ‘Fix it’

-Research from Clotaire Rapaille, the marketing consultant to 50 of the Fortune 100 companies, shows Americans rate a service or company higher when the company fixes a problem as vs. to when a product works well.
+Research from Clotaire Rapaille, the marketing consultant to 50 of the Fortune 100 companies, shows Americans rate a service or company higher when it fixes a problem than when a product works well.

 Consequently, if you did make a mistake, avoid making excuses or apologizing.

-Saying, “I’m sorry,” requires an explanation as to why you’re sorry, and it can actually make you more of a target for the person’s anger.
+Saying “I’m sorry” requires an explanation, and it can make you more of a target for the person’s anger.

 Instead, say: “I made a mistake.
 What can I do to fix the situation?”

 People are accustomed to having others justify why they made a mistake.
-In fact, owning up to the mistake often stops the other person’s rant immediately.
+In fact, owning up to the error often stops the other person’s rant immediately.

 Notice there is no acceptance or blame, only an effort on your part to take steps to correct something that has gone wrong.

-If the anger is directed at another individual, avoid criticizing the other party.
-Instead, ask: Is there something you would like me to do about this situation?”
+Avoid criticizing the other party if the anger is directed at another individual.
+Instead, ask, Is there something you want me to do about this situation?”

-“Neither you nor your client is going to talk that way to me, nor will I tolerate you saying anything derogatory about my client.
+“Neither you nor your client will talk that way to me, nor will I tolerate you saying anything derogatory about my client.

 We both have our clients yelling at us.
 Let’s see how we can work together as a team to get this deal closed.”

-Here’s a slightly different way to handle someone who is yelling at you.
+Here’s a slightly different way to handle someone yelling at you.

-Rather than telling them, “Don’t yell at me,” tell them what you want them to do instead: “Would you please speak softly to me?”
+Rather than telling them, “Don’t yell at me,” tell them what you want them to do: “Would you please speak softly to me?”

 7. ‘Take-it-away’ strategy: